 To put it plainly, if someone with a tackle box on their face could be considered plain, Leky was a hustler anting up in the wrong game.
 For her, it couldn’t be won.
 Sorry.
 That’s just the fact of it.
 Sure, life had dealt her a shit hand.
 And sure, the Leky that I knew, defiantly deserved happiness, but she was reaching for a moon that wasn’t worth the visit.
 I mean honestly, what would you do there anyway?
 Float around and shit?
 How long did Armstrong hang around before he was like: “Okay, I think I’ve seen everything I need to see here.”

 Later that night we were on the Soi.
 The progressives joined the group for dinner.
-Rick’n band were playing and the Thai guy, Leky had a thing for, sat on a bar stool and slurped a beer.
+Rick’n band were playing and the Thai guy, Leky had a thing for, sat on a bar stool and swished a beer.
 There were loud noises, but I imagine, the conversation started innocent.

 “Hey you!”
 She slow-motion slaps him on the shoulder.